 When you push your project up to OpenShift, this will install the New Relic Python agent package.
 It will use the latest version of the Python agent from the OpenShift mirror of the Python Package Index (PyPi).
 Updates to the OpenShift mirror of PyPi can be delayed, so you may have to wait up to a day before a new release on PyPi is available on OpenShift.

-Updating the Python agent
+Update the Python agent

 OpenShift will cache packages and will not detect when a newer version of the Python agent is available.
 To force an upgrade to a newer version, explicitly list the version against the package name in the